 The decline of Detroit and the auto industry as a result of the struggle of the poor against the rich was bound up with the decreasing energy of the people who produced the Motown Sound.
 Marvin Gaye’s surprise, ‘With the world exploding around me, how am I supposed to keep singing love songs?’ echoed the reality of an era full of social problems and contradictions that were evolving with explosive energy.

-In reality, Motown created the grounds on which broader cultural integration would follow in the 1970s with the emergence of hip-hop as a massive cultural phenomenon.
+In reality, Motown created the top spots on which broader cultural integration would follow in the 1970s with the emergence of hip-hop as a massive cultural phenomenon.
 Through the mixing of astonishing percussion riffs and rhythmic drum breaks of funk and disco elements, hip-hop expressed political speech and opposition to social inequality and discrimination against African Americans.
 For many, Motown has emphasized race relations and community life as a means to create an impact on popular music and social structure.